Tengah Depot

 Tengah Depot is a future integrated train and bus depot in Tengah, Singapore.
 At 44.5 ha, the at-grade depot will house 100 trains of the Jurong Region Line (JRL) fleet and house 600 buses.
 The depot will be located along the line between the Hong Kah and Corporation stations.
 Other facilities of the depot include the Operations Control Centre (OCC) for the JRL.
-First announced in 2018, the depot is expected to be completed in 2027 along with the first stage of the JRL.
+First announced in 2018, the depot is expected to be completed in mid-2028 along with the first stage of the JRL.

 History

 On 9 May 2018, the Land Transport Authority (LTA) announced that a joint rail and bus depot in the Tengah area will serve the proposed Jurong Region Line (JRL).
 The depot was expected to be completed in 2026 along with Phase 1 of the JRL.
 However, the restrictions on construction due to the COVID-19 pandemic in Singapore has led to delays, with the completion date pushed by one year to 2027.
+Due to construction and testing delays, the completion date was further delayed by six months to mid-2028.

 Contract J101 for the construction of Tengah Depot and its associated facilities was awarded to China Railway 11 Bureau Group Corporation (Singapore Branch) at S$739.5 million in November 2019.
-Construction will begin in 2020, with an expected completion in 2027.
+Construction will begin in 2020, with an expected completion in mid-2028.